SalomePlatform/hexablock/doc/creategrids.rst

 To create a spherical grid, the following data are required:

-- the vertex of the central hexahedron
+- the center (vertex) of the central hexahedron
-- the vector corrsponding to the diametrically opposite vertex to the initial vertex
+- the vector corresponding to the diametrically opposite vertex to the initial vertex
 - the number of embedded hexahedra (nb)
-- **todo k ??????**
+- the coefficient of growth (k)

 Example: